Make Me Like You: Critical reception

 Several critics called it a highlight of This Is What the Truth Feels Like.
 According to Pitchfork's Jillian Mapes, "Make Me Like You" was the album's "only ... song that really works".
 Carolyn Menyes of Music Times said that of the two songs which "capture ... the earliest stage[s] of a relationship" (the other was "Send Me a Picture"), "Make Me Like You" was "more exciting".
 Ryan Middleton, also from Music Times, wrote that its "solid production" gave him a "temporary earworm".
 Exclaim!'s Gregory Adams praised Stefani's "signature pipes" in the chorus, and Amanda Dykan of AltWire wrote that the singer had never really been away.
-Although Adam R. Holz of Plugged In appreciated the song's "honest lyrics", Lindsay Zoladz of Vulture found them "irrepressibly" and "convincingly teenage".
+Although Adam R. Holz of Plugged In (publication) appreciated the song's "honest lyrics", Lindsay Zoladz of Vulture found them "irrepressibly" and "convincingly teenage".
 In The Michigan Daily, Christian Kennedy called them "catchy without leaning towards the tepidity of much of today's pop music" and they suited the song's "well-oiled production".
 Mesfin Fekadu, a critic for The National, wrote that the single "do[es]n't feel connected to Stefani – it's as if another pop star could sing the track and you wouldn't notice the difference"; Fekadu found the song "disappointing for a singer who is usually a standout on the pop music scene".